Carbon monoxide is dangerous stuff. Carbon monoxide poisoning can lead to severe tissue damage and quickly become fatal.

 Newborns and toddlers are also vulnerable due to their size and weaker symptoms.
 Long term exposure to carbon monoxide can also harm an unborn baby.

-Immediate and effective first aid is essential in a CO poisoning emergency.
-The given care before the arrival of emergency services can help save lives.
+Immediate first aid is essential in a CO poisoning emergency.
+Giving appropriate care in the critical minutes before the arrival of emergency services can help save lives.

 If a newborn, a toddler, or another person shows symptoms of carbon monoxide poisoning, call for help, then do the following steps.